 In fact, you will see the least amount of materials used and the best style of housing for the area.
 Every board or stone that is placed is there for a reason and it isn’t to attract anyone, but rather because that is what is best.

 In vernacular architecture, everything that is used to build the house is found locally.
-This was the only option a thousand years ago, and even today, it is usually much easier than getting imports from somewhere else.
+This was the only option a thousand years ago.
+Today, it is usually much easier than getting imports from somewhere else.

-If the house was built in the forest, it would probably use wood and if it was built in the mountains it would probably use stone.
+If the house was built in the forest, it would probably use wood.
+If it was built in the mountains it would probably use stone.
 This was a great way to respect the environment in the ways that you can.

 Here is the thing with this one.
 This type of architecture doesn’t show off culture in the way that is often done today.
 Instead, people would use religious symbols and cultural icons for their own pleasure in their homes.